bashaus/compass-svg-polyfill/README.md

         @include background-svg(
             $width: 856,
             $height: 433,
-            $svg: "world-map.svg",
+            $svg: "world-map.svg",          /* must exist */
-            $png: "world-map-856x433.png"
+            $png: "world-map-856x433.png"   /* will be generated for you */
         );
     }

-Images are generated every time you update your CSS files.
-If you make changes to your SVGs resave a stylesheet containing the image and the PNGs will be regenerated.
+When using `compass watch` images are regenerated every time you update your CSS files.
+If you make changes to your SVG images, resave a stylesheet containing the image and the PNG images will be regenerated.

 ## Licence